uetchy/create-create-app/README.md

 ### templateRoot (required)

-`templateRoot` set to `path.resolve(__dirname, '../templates')`.
-You can change it to whereever you want.
+`templateRoot` is set to `path.resolve(__dirname, '../templates')`.
+You can change this to any location you like.

 ### promptForTemplate (default: `false`)

-Ask users to choose a template to be used for initialization only if `promptForTemplate` is set `true` AND there's multiple templates found in `templates/`.
+Interactively asks the user to select a template if and only if:

+1. `promptForTemplate` is set to `true`, and
+2. there are multiple templates in the `templates` directory.

-With `promptForTemplate` set `false`, users still can specify template via command-line flag `--template`:
+Even if `promptForTemplate` is set to `false`, the user can still specify a template with the command line flag `--template <template>`.

 ```
 create-something <name> --template <template>